nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 Query OK, 0 rows affected (0.018 sec)
 ```

-Reload the user privileges from the *mysql* system database into memory (to apply any modifications to user privileges immediately without restarting the database):
+Reload the user privileges from the system database into memory to apply any modifications to user privileges immediately, without restarting the database:

 ```sql
 FLUSH PRIVILEGES;